mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 Every AI product that you build will continue to require maintenance over its full lifetime.
 Having a sustainable strategy over the long run is essential.
 The best people to continue to maintain and improve a product are the people who built it in the first place.
 It is essential to take that into consideration.

-If you are considering building on a platform that requires you to pay licenses,  go read first my blog post on [Building Bespoke AI Products to Win in the Age of Software](https://blog.dannycastonguay.com/digital%20transformation/building-bespoke-ai-products-to-win-in-the-age-of-software/) .
+If you are considering building on a platform that requires you to pay licenses,  go read first my blog post on [Building Bespoke AI Products to Win in the Age of Software](https://blog.dannycastonguay.com/digital%20transformation/building-bespoke-ai-products-to-win-in-the-age-of-software/).
 The short answer is, the opportunity cost in terms of control over the service means you probably shouldn’t.
 That doesn’t mean the answer is always to build everything from scratch.
-Good candidates for licensing are companies that offer a consumption-base API as a service.
+Good candidates for licensing are companies that offer a consumption-based API as a service.
 For example,  [Stripe](https://stripe.com/) for payment processing, [Twilio](https://www.twilio.com/) for SMS, and [Google Maps API](https://developers.google.com/maps/documentation) for maps.
 These companies offer services that are highly reliable and available, are priced competitively, and have documentation that is publicly accessible.

 # 3. How can you tell if you are on the right track to reach your ASANA?